mundorfd/olc-html-hacks/html_css_guide.md

 * `ic-Table--striped`:  produces a striped table among rows in the table body.
 * `ic-Table--hover-row`: highlights the row the user's cursor is currently hoving over.

-This results in the following large code:
+This results in the following large block of HTML:

 ```html
    <table class="ic-Table ic-Table--striped ic-Table--hover-row" style="border-collapse: collapse; width: 52.6913%; height: 306px; margin-left: auto; margin-right: auto;" border="1">